computational-biology/bpnet/src/help.md

 DESCRIPTION
 	This program is for calculating the overlap between two bases in a nucluic acid for RNA.
-The output is stored in a .rob file with the same name of the .cor file name.
+The output is stored in a .rob file with the same name of the cor file name.